metruzanca/zanca.dev-v3/src/routes/blog/renaming-branches/index.md

 git push origin -u branch_name
 ```

 For those curious, the -u flag does is the same as the --set-upstream flag.
-Which should look more familar if you've ever run `git push` without specifying the origin name and remote branch.
+Which should look more familiar if you've ever run `git push` without specifying the origin name and remote branch.
 Git will be helpful and give you a copy-paste command to set the remote reference for that branch so that you can then use git push in the future while on that branch.

 ## TL;DR